stastka/docker-image-logitech-media-server/Docker-Readme.md

 This is a Docker image for running the Logitech Media Server package (aka SqueezeboxServer).

+The imageas both for the latest stable 7.9 and the latest nightly of 7.9 are built and pushed automatically.

+- to use the latest stable version of LMS, use the tag latest-7.9.0
+- to use the latest stable version of LMS, use the tag latest-7.9.2

 Run Directly:

     docker run -p 9000:9000 \